The Doon School: Sports

 Sports are compulsory for pupils.
-The school has over 30 acre of playing fields, the largest of which are Skinner's Field and the Main Field.
+The school has over 30 acre of playing fields, the largest of which are Skinner Field and the Main Field.
 Cricket and hockey dominate the sports calendar in spring term, while football, athletics and boxing are played in autumn term.
 Other sports such as tennis, table tennis, badminton, squash, basketball, swimming and gymnastics are played all-year round.
 Inter-house matches are played in cricket, hockey, football, boxing and basketball.
 Sports facilities include a 25-metre swimming pool, a boxing ring and a multi-purpose hall with a gymnasium, yoga studio, and facilities for indoor badminton, basketball and table tennis.
 There are two artificial turf cricket pitches, five basketball courts, four tennis courts, four squash courts, eight cricket nets, seven fields for hockey and football (which can be converted to four cricket pitches to accommodate seasonal sports), a modern cricket pavilion and two 400-metre athletics tracks.
 In 2014, the school inaugurated a shooting range on campus.
 Golf is offered to boys in partnership with local golf courses.
 Doon hosts the annual Afzal Khan Memorial Basketball Tournament, an inter-school tournament that draws all major school basketball teams of India.
 Boys visit other schools and academies from time to time to take part in various tournaments.
 For skill improvement, the school often invites professional sports bodies to hold training camps, which are usually open to students from across India.
 In 2013, a football coaching camp was held in association with Barça Academy, the official training school of FC Barcelona, and in January 2015, coaches from the Marylebone Cricket Club held a week-long cricket training camp on the school grounds.